meetesh06/CampusStory/README.md

-# Part Of Campus Stort Project
+# Part Of Campus Story Project

 It was a great run while it lasted,